Edward Maceda: Manila councilor

-As his brother and Councilor Ernesto Maceda Jr. had to continue his study in the United states, he ran for councilor in 1995 serving for three terms from 1995 to 2004.
+As his brother and Councilor Ernesto Maceda Jr. had to continue his study in the United States, he ran for councilor in 1995 serving for three terms from 1995 to 2004.
 He ran again for councilor in 2007, serving for another three terms until 2016.

 Representative from Manila

 He ran in 2016 for the congressional race under Asenso Manileño and won with a total of 46,349 votes defeating Don Juan Bagatsing and Annie Bonoan.

 On March 8, 2017, Maceda voted against House Bill 4727 which the bill that seeks the return of the death penalty, while his cousin Christopher de Venecia voted in favor of the bill.

 In 2019, he was re-elected in the same seat and won over his predecessor Trisha Bonoan-David and barangay kagawad Christopher Gabriel.

 On July 10, 2020, he and his cousin Christopher de Venecia are one of the 11 representatives who voted to grant the franchise renewal of ABS-CBN.
-He is one of the two Manila Lawmakers to grant the franchise alongside Benny Abante.
+He is one of the two Manila lawmakers to grant the franchise alongside Benny Abante.

-On May 2022 elections, he ran for the congressional race for his third and last term under National People's Coalition (NPC) and won over Bonoan-David and Gabriel once again.
+In the May 2022 elections, he ran for the congressional race for his third and last term under National People's Coalition (NPC) and won over Bonoan-David and Gabriel once again.
+His term ended in 2025 and was succeeded by his wife Giselle.